-- The trade unions concerned will be informed as soon as possible of the possibility of redundancy. - Every attempt will be made to: - absorb redundancy by the natural wastage of employees; - find suitable alternative employment within the company for employees who might be affected, and provide training if this is necessary; - give individuals reasonable warning of pending redundancy in addition to the statutory period of notice. - If alternative employment in the company is not available and more than one individual is affected, the factors to be taken into consideration in deciding who should be made redundant will include: - length of service with the company; - age (especially those who could be retired early); - value to the company; - opportunities for alternative employment elsewhere. - The first three of these factors should normally be regarded as the most important; other things being equal, however, length of service should be the determining factor. - The company will make every endeavour to help employees find alternative work if that is necessary.
+- The trade unions concerned will be informed as soon as there is a possibility of redundancy. - Every attempt will be made to: - absorb redundancy by the natural wastage of employees; - find suitable alternative employment within the company for employees who might be affected, and provide training if this is necessary; - give individuals reasonable warning of pending redundancy in addition to the statutory period of notice. - If alternative employment in the company is not available and more than one individual is affected, the factors to be taken into consideration in deciding who should be made redundant will be: - length of service with the company; - value to the company; - other things being equal, length of service should be the determining factor. - The company will make every endeavour to help employees find alternative work if that is necessary.

-Redundancy procedure (part 2)
+Redundancy Procedure (part 2)